 8. Practice makes perfect

 Like any sport or game, it’s practicing and making mistakes that are key to improving your game.
 This is why playing for fun, or even taking advantage of welcome bonuses on online casino sites can be handy.
 As they allow you to try out some new moves without costing you a penny.

 9. Avoid tilt

 But even if you’re finding success at LadyLucks, it’s important not to get too carried away.
-The concept of ‘tilt’ has been around for many years of describing the way that poker players can sometimes let their emotions dictate their gameplay, rather than cool, hard mathematics.
+The concept of ‘tilt’ has been around for many years.
+It describes the way that poker players can sometimes let their emotions dictate their gameplay.